Civilization VI: Reception

-Analytics Data
+Analytics data

 The game originally shipped with the advertisement tracking and analytics software Red Shell, but this was removed after complaints by players, some of whom characterized the software negatively.

 Other media

 In August 2017, Fantasy Flight Games announced that they would be publishing Civilization: A New Dawn, a board game building upon their 2010 release Civilization: The Board Game, incorporating new mechanics and features based on Civilization VI.
 It was published in 2017.
 An expansion pack to the game, called Terra Incognita, was released in October 2020.
 The expansion introduces additional features from the video game, including more civilizations and districts.
-On February 17 2023, the parent company 2K announced that Firaxis is working on the subsequent mainline Sid Meier's Civilization game.